Menu

 Silver Lake Sanctuary is a lakeside property in Kingston with more than a mile of trails through the woods and along the shore, including a section of the Bay Circuit Trail.
 Check with Kingston Town Hall for possible fishing permits.

-Hunting is allowed in season by licensed persons in compliance with Massachusetts law.
-Please be sure to understand Kingston’s hunting guidelines before proceeding.
+Hunting is allowed, in season, by licensed persons in compliance with Massachusetts law.
+Please be sure to understand state and local hunting guidelines before proceeding.
 Non-hunters, be mindful of hunting seasons, and wear bright orange if you’re entering the property during those times.
+Hunting is not permitted on Sundays.

 FISHING ADVISORY: It’s important to know that some of our freshwater fisheries are contaminated with mercury, PFAS and/or other concerning substances.
 The Massachusetts Department of Public Health maintains an online database with up-to-date advisories regarding fish consumption, sorted by location.
 We recommend you consult this valuable resource when planning a fishing excursion.